IanVermes/nested_bracket_problem/README.md

 # informetis_tech_exam

-Parse a string with nested brackets
+Parse a string with nested brackets.

 Tested on Python 3.8.2